 - Enhance connections within the Municipal Complex and to destinations beyond

 - Increase overall pedestrian safety, comfort, and function

 - Continue to establish municipal complex character and identity

-Now, please take the survey: https://www.surveymonkey.com/r/2FTCZXZ
+Now, please take the survey: https://www.surveymonkey.com/r/ZHT23WT

 The goals of that project include flood mitigation while creating a public outdoor space within downtown.
-This new detention facility and park displaced 186 parking spaces which will mostly be absorbed into the North Parking Lot, Cox Parking Garage and/or on-street.
-Many Civic Center patrons and participants that parked in this West Lot will park elsewhere in the Municipal Complex area.
+This new detention facility and park displaced 186 parking spaces, which have been absorbed by the North Parking Lot, Cox Parking Garage and/or on-street.
+Many Civic Center patrons and participants that parked in this West Lot now park elsewhere in the Municipal Complex area.
 A Cheyenne Municipal Area Parking Study was prepared in 2016 to address this parking displacement issue.
 View the Cheyenne Municipal Area Parking Study.